How many points in Scrabble is ilk worth? ilk how many points in Words With Friends? What does ilk mean? Get all these answers on this page.

 You can make 3 words from ilk according to the Scrabble US and Canada dictionary.

-From Middle English ilke, from Old English ilca, conjectured as from Proto-Germanic *ilīkaz, a compound of *iz and *-līkaz from the noun *līką (“body”).
-Akin to Dutch lichaam, or lijk, body, dead body.
+Inherited from Middle English ilke, from Old English ilca, conjectured as from Proto-Germanic *ilīkaz, a compound of *iz and *-līkaz from the noun *līką (“body”).

 ilk (not comparable)